josesuarez-accenture/openathon-angular/lab-05/README.md

 * In event-list.component.html add a button that will redirect to add event view.
-As we said before, we'll pass and empty string as the paramater because in this case we are creating a new event.
+As we said before, we'll pass and empty string as the parameter because in this case we are creating a new event.

 ```javascript
 <div class="container">